rich-ma/doge-launch/README.md

 **Day 3**: Spend this day working on the bumpers and 'home/goal' logic.
 - [x] Code out the win condition for the game in board.js.
-- [ ] Start working on bumper.js(constructor, update functions, colors, sounds)
+- [x] Start working on asteroid.js(constructor, update functions, colors, sounds)
 - [ ] Get colors and sound for bumpers and black holes.

 **Day 4** Style the frontend, add background, add levels.
 - [x] Style the canvas, add background and links
-- [ ] make sure the play, restart, pause buttons are working.
+- [x] make sure the play, restart, pause buttons are working.
-- [ ] Add additional levels to the game.
+- [x] Add additional levels to the game.